 - Data analysis and collection

-This fall, we are reaching out to select faculty, staff, and students for feedback on how we will best accomplish this goal together.
+Each fall, we are reaching out to select faculty, staff, and students for feedback on how we will best accomplish this goal together.
 These Listening Sessions will inform and help define the needs and appropriate action for our Gateways community.

-Following our Listening Sessions, we will in early SS16 continue the tradition of bringing together our partners and course coordinators for Great Gateways Summits to hold collaborative sessions regarding successes and areas of opportunity within UC Gateways according to discipline.
+Following our Listening Sessions, we will in early Spring continue the tradition of bringing together our partners and course coordinators for Great Gateways Summits to hold collaborative sessions regarding successes and areas of opportunity within UC Gateways according to discipline.
 These meetings will be outcomes-driven and assessment-based.

 To aid in this investment, the Provost’s Office is contributing up to $20,000 of professional development funds to be made available to those initiatives and proposals that result in the greatest sustainable impact on student learning and retention.